xd009642/xd-tts/slides/historic_systems.typ

   - Uses neural networks and a lot more data
   - Typically one of 2 flavours:
-    - Generates audio (end to end model)
+    - Generates audio (end-to-end model)
     - Generates spectrogram then a vocoder (neural or otherwise) generates audio ]